To support excellence in marine science, technology and education through infrastructure, programs, information and people

 FIO operates out of two locations, with FIO headquarters located on the USF College of Marine Science campus on Bayboro Harbor and the Keys Marine Laboratory (KML), situated in the middle of the Florida Keys National Marine Sanctuary.
 KML is a platform that facilitates unique opportunities for short- and long-term field and laboratory experiences and research for undergraduate and graduate students and academic and non-academic scientists and provides easy access to Florida Bay, the Everglades National Park, the Florida Reef Tract, and the Florida Current.

-KML is operated by the Florida Institute of Oceanography (FIO), a consortium under the State University System of Florida (SUS) and is hosted by the University of South Florida (USF).
+KML is operated by the Florida Institute of Oceanography (FIO), a consortium of 32 universities, institutions, and state agencies which includes the State University System of Florida (SUS), and is hosted by the University of South Florida (USF).